 A very wise lady once said “good business is just common sense.”
-Actually, it was yesterday, and Handmade’s own Julie Nichols, and related to some very poor customer service and the response “there’s nothing I can do” when things went wrong.
+Actually, it was recently, and Handmade’s own Julie Nichols, and related to some very poor customer service and the response “there’s nothing I can do” when things went wrong.

 So this Brandmade is about the way your customers, your colleagues, your suppliers and in fact anyone who you do business with perceives you.